global-121/121-platform/README.md

 Add an Azure DevOps task ID at the end of the commit message, for example "feat: new feature added to the profile page AB#123456".

 After pushing your changes to the branch you can create a PR on <https://github.com/global-121/121-platform>.
-Add adittional description for the PR if required.
+Add additional description for the PR if required.

 ## Releases